Boko Haram kills two as military says group 'defeated'

 Nigeria's military said last week they had cleared the Sambisa Forest in Borno state of Boko Haram fighters -- just over a year after making a similar claim.

-Theatre commander Major General Nicholas Rogers was reported as saying in Nigeria's media on Monday that the Islamic State Group affiliate was "completely defeated".
+Major General Rogers Ibe Nicholas, who is leading Nigeria's battle against the jihadists, was reported as saying on Monday that the Islamic State Group affiliate was "completely defeated".

+At a meeting with the military and security agencies in Maiduguri, Nigeria's Information Minister Lai Mohammed said: "The last phase of the war with Boko Haram is now on.

+"The military is punching deep into the enclaves of the insurgents," he said, adding that the group was only able to mount "cowardly attacks on soft targets".

 "Saying they have been completely defeated is pushing it too far," he said.